Learning to Transform for Generalizable Instance-wise Invariance: Related Work

 \textbf{Augerino}: \cite{augerino} aims to learn the ideal range of invariances for any given dataset.
 It uses the reparametrization trick and learns the range of uniform distribution over each transformation parameter separately (e.g., range of translations, rotations, etc.).
 This ability allows Augerino to learn the useful range of augmentations (and thus invariances) directly and produce more robust models with higher generalization.
 However, Augerino is sensitive to the regularization amount and the parametrization of the augmentation range (\cref{tab:tin}).
 LILA~\cite{lila} tackles this problem using marginal likelihood methods.
 However, for both Augerino and LILA, the resulting invariance is shared among all classes, even though different classes (such as $0$ and $6$ in a digit classification setting) may have entirely different ideal augmentation distributions. \cref{fig:distribution} illustrates how these limitations lead Augerino to learn an overly restricted augmentation range.

 \textbf{InstaAug:} \cite{insta_aug} fixes the inflexibility of Augerino by predicting the augmentation ranges for every instance and provides a theoretical argument connecting it to generalization error.
-In our knowledge, it is the first work to do so.
 This allows for larger effective ranges and, thus, impressive generalization gains in image classification and contrastive learning settings.
 However, while InstaAug is instance-wise, it models the range of each parameter separately (the \emph{mean-field} assumption).
 Thus, it cannot represent multi-modal or joint distributions (\cref{fig:distribution}).
-Like Augerino, the representational limitations greatly limit the set of learnable transformations, especially for complex augmentation classes like image cropping \cite{insta_aug}, necessitating tricks like selecting among a pre-defined set of crops.
+Like Augerino, the set of learnable transformations is greatly limited, especially for complex augmentation classes like image cropping \cite{insta_aug}, necessitating tricks like selecting among a pre-defined set of crops.
 Furthermore, InstaAug is sensitive to parametrization (see \cref{fig:orth,tab:tin}).